The Burbea-Rao and Bhattacharyya centroids: Burbea-Rao centroids

 \section{Burbea-Rao centroids}

 Let $\P=\{p_1, ..., p_n\}$ denote a $d$-dimensional point set.
 To each point, let us further associate a positive weight $w_i$ (accounting for arbitrary multiplicity) and a positive scalar $\alpha_i\in (0,1)$ to define an anchored distance $\BR_F^{(\alpha_i)}(\cdot,p_i)$.
-Define the skew Burbea-Rao barycenter (or centroid) $c$ as the minimizer of the following optimization task:
+Define the skew Burbea-Rao\footnote{We also call them skew Jensen barycenters or centroids since they are induced by a divergence using the Jensen inequality.} barycenter (or centroid) $c$ as the minimizer of the following optimization task:

 Without loss of generality, we consider argument $x$ on the left argument position (otherwise, we change all $\alpha_i\rightarrow 1-\alpha_i$ to get the right-sided Burbea-Rao centroid).
 Removing all terms independent of $x$, the minimization program (OPT) amounts to minimize equivalently the following energy function: